MeltedButter77/Robotnic/README.md

 ```bash
 python main.py
 ```
-Optionally: Edit the settings.json below is the default settings with explinations of their options.
+Optionally: Edit the settings.json.

+Below is the default settings.json with explanations of their options.
 Please note json does not support comments, do not include comments in your settings.json file.
 ```
 {
     {